 We left our beautiful alpine-esque hotel and made our way down to the pier.
 It was time to board the Ushuaia and begin our travels to Antarctica!
 We boarded the ship only to discover our room had been upgraded.
 Hurrah, our luck had turned!
 We were completely expecting bunk beds and a shared bathroom, oh no… we now have the luxury of two single beds, two cupboards and our very own bathroom.
 Not too shabby for the Aldridge’s.

 There’s an interesting bunch of people on board, not what I was expecting.
 Honestly I’m pleasantly surprised because I was worried it would be quite poncey!
-There are a fair few families with teenage children, a group of students from Michigan University, some older couples and quite a few from the UK.
+There were a fair few families with teenage children, a group of students from Michigan University, some older couples and quite a few from the UK.
 I’m hoping this mix means we’re in for a decent Christmas celebration!

 Day Two – Drakes Passage